MicrosoftDocs/common-data-model-and-service/includes/new-version.md

 > [!IMPORTANT]
-> This topic is about the legacy version of Common Data Service, which is deprecated.
+> This topic is about the previous version of Common Data Service.
 For information about the new Common Data Service for Apps, see [Common Data Service for Apps](/powerapps/maker/common-data-service/data-platform-intro).